Sales Training: How to Negotiate Price

 You may already have heard this story – it’s popular on sales training courses in Los Angeles and other cities.
 Two sisters have a single orange.
 Like two well raised sisters, they decide to divide the orange in half.
 One sister takes the orange, peels the fruit, takes the rind and cuts it up for use to flavour a pie crust.
 The other sister takes the fruit, eats it, and tosses the rind into the trash.

 These two sisters focused on the “what” and compromised without asking the most primary question in negotiating: “Why do you want that?”
 The consequence is that each sister only got half as much as they might, had they stopped and asked that question.
 With some sales price negotiation training, each sister would have learned to ask the pivotal questions.

 Look at it another way: The “What” is the sales price, contract, job, etc. upon which you have decided.
 The “Why” is the motivation which caused you to make that decision.
 Quite a few negotiators make the error of thinking what they want is logical, transparent and important to everyone.
 A request from the other party for anything else causes the negotiation to deteriorate from solving a problem to arguing about positions.

 An example illustrates how this works

 A sales representative for a manufacturing company is making a call on a customer.
-The customer utilizes a part from the manufacturer to produce their finished product.
+The customer utilises a part from the manufacturer to produce their finished product.
 The sales representative has been designated with renewing the contract and getting an 8% price increase.